Need a quick time stamp button in Google Sheets? You can set it up in minutes using Apps Script, then record the current date/time in one click.

 var r = sh.getActiveCell().getRow();

 Yes.
-Anyone with edit access can use the button.
-Each editor may need to authorize the script on first use.
+Editors can use the button.
+Each editor may need to authorize script access the first time.